masakhane-io/masakhane-mt/README.md

 # Masakhane - A living translation project for Africans, by Africans

-Let's put Africa on the NLP Map!
+We need African researchers from ACROSS the continent to join our effort in building translation models for African languages.
+Masakhane means "We Build Together" in isiZulu.
+Phase 1 consists of getting baseline translation results for as many languages as possible.
+Phase 2 consists of combining all our powers and doing some transfer learning to get significant improvement on the models.

 First, we encourage you read up on our website: [masakhane.io](https://masakhane.io)

 ## Outcomes

 1. Put African NLP on the map by publishing a paper at a top-tier NLP conference featuring as many languages and countries and researchers as possible.
 2. Faciliate the development of an NLP community in Africa

 3. Spur research and focus on African languages, by providing a starting point for other researchers to begin

 ## To officially join the project